 Any financial arrangement which does not require formal borrowing approval from the Welsh Government (such as Hire Purchase or Leasing of tangible assets) shall be subject to approval by the full Council.
 In each case a report in writing shall be provided to Council in respect of value for money for the proposed transaction.

-The Council will arrange with the Council’s banks and investment providers for the sending of a copy of each statement of account to the Chairman of the Council at the same time as one is issued to the Clerk or RFO.

 All loans and investments shall be negotiated in the name of the Council and shall be for a set period in accordance with Council policy.

 The Council shall consider the need for an Investment Strategy and Policy which, if drawn up, shall be in accordance with relevant regulations, proper practices and guidance.
 Any Strategy and Policy shall be reviewed by the Council at least annually.